Ewing sarcoma is a rare type of bone cancer.

 However, for some people, having their limb amputated may be the best option.
 This can be a very difficult situation to cope with and you may experience emotions such as grief and bereavement.

 It’s important to seek help and talk about how you’re feeling.
 You could talk to your partner, family, friends or the healthcare professionals in charge of your care.
 Talking to others will help you come to terms with your condition and treatment.

 There are also a number of practical issues you’ll need to deal with, such as financial matters and coping with day-to-day activities such as school, college or work.

-The Cancer Research UK website has more information about your emotions and cancer and coping with bone cancer.
+The Cancer Research UK website has more information on coping with bone cancer.

 Information about you